berkeley-scf/tutorial-using-bash/file-management.md

 drwxrwxr-x 13 scflocal scflocal  4096 Dec 28 13:15 sections
 -rw-rw-r--  1 scflocal scflocal 37923 Dec 28 13:15 syllabus.lyx
 -rw-rw-r--  1 scflocal scflocal 77105 Dec 28 13:15 syllabus.pdf
--rw-rw-r--  1 scflocal scflocal    11 Dec 28 13:39 tmp.txt
 drwxrwxr-x  2 scflocal scflocal  4096 Dec 28 13:37 units
 ```

 The first column actually contains 10 individual single-character columns.
 Items marked with a `d` as the first character are directories.
-Here `data` is a directory while `tmp.txt` is not.
+Here `data` is a directory while `syllabus.pdf` is not.

 Following that first character are three triplets of file permission information.
 Each triplet contains read ('r'), write ('w') and execute ('x') information.
 The first `rwx` triplet (the second through fourth characters) indicates if the owner of the file can read, write, and execute a file (or directory).
 The second `rwx` triplet (the fifth through seventh characters) indicates if anyone in the group that the file belongs to can read, write and execute a file (or directory).
 The third triplet (the eighth through tenth characters) pertains to any other user.
 Dashes mean that a given user does not have that kind of access to the given file.

-For example, for the *syllabus.pdf* file, the owner of the file can read it and can modify the file by writing to it (the first triplet is 'rw-'), as can users in the group the file belongs to.
-But for other users, they can only read it (the third triplet is 'r--').
+For example, for the *syllabus.pdf* file, the owner of the file can read it and can modify the file by writing to it (the first triplet is `'rw-'`), as can users in the group the file belongs to.
+But for other users, they can only read it (the third triplet is `'r--'`).

 We can change the permissions by indicating the type of user and the kind of access we want to add or remove.
 The type of user is one of: